theRealAph/ScopeLocals/README.md

 ### Optimization

-Scope locals have some strongly-defined properties.
+Scope locals have some strongly defined properties.
 These can allow us to generate excellent code for `get()`.

 * The bound value of a scope local is effectively final within a